ZiluLiang/Pirate-fMRI_Analysis/scripts/multivariate/MultivariateAnalysisPipeline.md

 For each voxel, a spherical ROI is defined with a radius of 10mm (4 times the voxel size).
 An additional constraint is added: each searchlight sphere should include at least 50 usable voxels.

 ### Neural RDM
 activity pattern within each mask/sphere is extracted to compute the neural RDM.
 If voxel selection is performed, then the spherical region will only include the selected voxels to compute neural RDM.
+(1) Centering
 Before computing neural RDM, centering is performed for each voxel separately.
+(2) Distance metrics
+- Euclidean
+- Correlation: this is the one we are currently using
+- Mahalanobis distance

 ### Quantifying similarity between neural RDM and model RDM
 Only the lower triangular part of the model RDMs and neural RDMs (excluding diagonals) are extracted for the analysis (1) regression